 Water quality testing found that bacteria concentrations are elevated in numerous waterways in the Houston–Galveston region.
 High bacteria concentrations might pose a risk to people who swim or wade in natural waters.
 Swimming and wading are called “contact recreation” in the state’s standards for water quality; the term refers to all recreation in which people are likely to swallow natural waters.

 The goal of this project is to reduce bacteria concentrations and protect recreational safety.
-This project includes 72 TMDLs for 60 waterway segments in 10 counties.
-The project area is 2,204 square miles including all or part of 56 cities and a population of about four million people.
+This project included 72 TMDLs for 60 waterway segments.
+Several TMDLs and segments have been added since the Implementation Plan was completed.

 Watershed Counties: Brazoria, Harris, Fort Bend, Grimes, Liberty, Montgomery, San Jacinto, Walker, and Waller

 The Bacteria Implementation Group (BIG) is a regional governing body whose creation was facilitated by the Houston-Galveston Area Council (H-GAC).
 The BIG was formed to develop and implement a regional plan to reduce bacteria concentrations in impaired lakes, bayous, and streams in the Houston metropolitan area.

 The BIG is coordinating public participation in improving Houston-area waterways.
 Meetings of the BIG are open to everyone.
 Meeting records are available on the BIG’s website .

 Business meetings are held twice annually, at the H-GAC offices.
 See the BIG’s website for more information about work groups and steering committee meetings.